qtanmarc/microservices-demo/README.md.md

  4. **Email Service**
  - On “USER_REGISTERED” message received the Email Service will send a confirmation email to the new user.

-## Create files and folders
+## Start the service registry (Eureka)

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.
+To run the Eureka service with Maven, run the following command in the root folder.

 ## Switch to another file